gdude2002/TeamRocketHotel/README.md

 The user of the system should be able to view the number and type of rooms available for a given date, make, view and cancel bookings.
-The user should also be able to create and edit cleints (customers) for the system.
+The user should also be able to create and edit clients (customers) for the system.